AliciaXia222/Capstone-Team-Climate-Trace/README.md

 This project develops a machine learning model to estimate direct greenhouse gas (GHG) emissions from residential and non-residential building energy consumption.
 The model predicts energy use intensity (EUI) by incorporating climatic, geographical, and socioeconomic variables.
 These EUI estimates, combined with global building floor area, serve as a basis for calculating direct GHG emissions from buildings, offering a timely, high-resolution approach to global emissions estimation.

 The work focuses on developing an EUI estimation technique, with an emphasis on minimizing the Mean Absolute Percentage Error (MAPE).
-Starting from a baseline K-Nearest Neighbors (KNN) model (K = 1), using only geographic location (latitude and longitude), with an average MAPE of 37.8% in cross domain validation, we reduced the error to an average of 17.51% using a Random Forest model and selecting the most important features among those evaluated.
-This represents a 53% improvement from the baseline in cross-domain validation, which is the most conservative strategy compared to all-domain and within-domain evaluations.
-This result highlights the robustness of the model and the effectiveness of the proposed approach.

-The work focuses on developing an EUI estimation technique, with an emphasis on minimizing the Mean Absolute Percentage Error (MAPE).
 Starting from a baseline K-Nearest Neighbors (KNN) model (K = 1), using only geographic location (latitude and longitude), with an average MAPE of 37.8% in cross-domain validation, we reduced the error by training a Random Forest model.
 To further improve performance, we applied grid search to optimize hyperparameters and iterated over different combinations of image embedding clusterings.
 As a result, we achieved an average MAPE of 17.9%.
 This represents a 53% improvement from the baseline in cross-domain validation, which is the most conservative strategy compared to all-domain and within-domain evaluations.
 These results highlight the robustness of the model and the effectiveness of the proposed methodology.

 ## 2. Introduction <a name="Introduction"></a>